mesosphere/dcos-commons/frameworks/kafka/docs/security.md

 *Note*: It is possible to enable Kerberos after initial installation but the service may be unavailable during the transition.
 Additionally, your Kafka clients will need to be reconfigured.

-### SSL Auth
+### SSL Authentication

-SSL Auth requires that all clients be they brokers, producers, or consumers present a valid certificate from which their identity can be derived.
+SSL authentication requires that all clients be they brokers, producers, or consumers present a valid certificate from which their identity can be derived.
 DC/OS Apache Kafka uses the `CN` of the SSL certificate as the principal for a given client.
 For example, the certificate `CN=bob@example.com,OU=,O=Example,L=London,ST=London,C=GB` will be considered as the principal `bob@example.com`.

 #### Prerequisites
 - Completion of the section [Transport Encryption](#transport-encryption) above